chrissitxt/chrissi-nightvision/README.md

 To change the keybind, go to **Options → Controls → Miscellaneous** and look for "Toggle Night Vision".

-You can customize the mod's behavior by editing the config file located at:
+You can customize the mod's behavior either through [Mod Menu](https://modrinth.com/mod/modmenu) or by editing the config file directly:

 ```
 config/chrissi-nightvision.json
 ```

-**Note:** You need to restart Minecraft after changing the config file for changes to take effect.
+**Note:** If you edit the config file directly, you need to restart Minecraft for changes to take effect.
+Changes made through Mod Menu apply immediately.

 </details>